 It was reported that the Council had confirmed the situation surrounding the family's change of address and their preference of school at that time.
 However, the Committee was advised that it was where children lived, not which schools they attend that determined whether they received priority for any particular community school and that with effect from September 2015 for new starters, only pupils attending their nearest school would be entitled to free transport so long as the distance criterion was met.
 The Committee was reminded that there were more generous rules for low income families.
-Whilst the Committee acknowledged the reasons for the preference for transfer, they were advised that these were not reasons to award free transport.
+Whilst the Committee advised that there they receive for transfer, they were advised that these were not reasons to award free transport.